Defoliating desert roses is when we cut off the branches with young leaves on our growing plants.

 Ever seen a 100-year-old Adenium defoliated?
 Here it is:

-Wear gloves you guys.
+Wear gloves you guys if you don't want to be yelled at by your loved ones.
 It's the sap–sticky like chewing gum.

 Time for A Fresh Hair Cut